robertbraeutigam/scan/README.md

 * Public Static Key of Controlled Device (32 bytes)
 * PSK for logical connection to that Device (32 bytes)

-Transformation Entries describe a single filter condition and the transformations that should happen in case the transformation is executed.
+Transformation Entries describe a single filter condition and the transformation that should happen in case it is executed.
 Its contents are as follows:
 * Filter Expression (see below)
-* Number of Statements following (variable length integer)
 * Statement (see below)

 ### Expression

-Expressions are typed according to the defined basic types.
+Expressions are typed according to Tier 0 types.

 TODO

 ### Statement

+A statement can be one of two things:
+* Emit a Data Packet corresponding to a definition in this Wiring
+* Invoke a Command

 TODO